PopovEva/frontend_project_library_flask/Readme.md

 2. Navigate to the frontend directory
 3. Open `index.html` in a web browser

-  !!!
-The application running at http://127.0.0.1:5057. (local)  !!
+The application running at http://127.0.0.1:5057.

-  Run the application through the back terminal. dont forget to Clone the front repository:
+dont forget to Clone the back repository:
 https://github.com/PopovEva/backend_project_library_flask.git

-(port=5057)

 ## User Guide